linkdniel/ruleoverself/27-stay-humble.md

----
-layout: post
-title:  "Choose Your Company Wisely"
+# Rule Over Self: Choose Your Company Wisely
-categories: essay
-tags: syrus thinking
----

 “There are three classes of people: those who see, those who see when they are shown, those who do not see.”
 — Leonardo da Vinci